New Mexico magic and Arizona wonders

 Mesilla

 In addition to shops and restaurants, the town has a great history.
-It briefly served as the Confederate Arizona Territory capital.
-The Overland Butterfield Stage went through here at one time and was once home to Billy the Kid.
+It briefly served as the capital of the Confederate Arizona Territory.
+The Overland Butterfield Stage went through here at once and was once home to Billy the Kid.

 This beautiful church, Basilica San Albino Catholic Church, is one of the oldest churches in this region.